 R102.1 General.
-The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-The eode official code official or other authority having jurisdiction shall be permitted to approve an alternative material, design or method of construction where the eode official code official or other authority having having been approved.
+This code is not intended to prevent the use of any material, method of construction, design or insulating system not specifically prescribed herein, provided that such construction, design or insulating system has been approved by the code official or other authority having jurisdiction, where one exists, as meeting the intent of this code.